The ferns, nettles, bushes, and briars now hide much of what was once a 19th-century village on the slopes of the Ox Mountains.

 Although little is known today about the abandoned village at Byhalla, its story is likely to be typical of so many settlements throughout Mayo and the West of Ireland that fell victim to the Great Famine and were slowly deserted over the following decades.

-The few boggy acres that the Byhalla villagers farmed was just enough land to grow potatoes and graze a cow to feed themselves.
+The few boggy acres that the Byhalla villagers farmed were just enough land to grow potatoes and graze a cow to feed themselves.

 The ghostly ruins of the isolated settlement are just one of a number of such deserted villages in Co Mayo which include the deserted village at Glendaduff, not far from Byhalla.